bbauska/zombiePolitics/README.md

-ulary for understanding how private problems and public issues constitute the very lifeblood of a vibrant politics and democracy itself Emptied of any substantial con­ tent, democracy appears imperiled as individuals are unable to translate their pri­ vately suffered misery into public concerns and collective action.
+ulary for understanding how private problems and public issues constitute the very lifeblood of a vibrant politics and democracy itself Emptied of any substantial con­ tent, democracy appears imperiled as individuals are unable to translate their pri­ vately suffered misery into public concerns and collective action.</p>

-As the social is devalued and public discourse and politics disappear, only to be replaced by unruly mobs emboldened by right-wing celebrities and politicians “to become part ofthe mob,” “shout out,” and “rattle” speakers, what emerges is not sim­ ply an ugly display of individuals and groups mobilized by lobbyist-run groups such as FreedomWorks and Americans for Prosperity.
+<p>As the social is devalued and public discourse and politics disappear, only to be
+replaced by unruly mobs emboldened by right-wing celebrities and politicians "to become part ofthe mob," "shout out," and "rattle" speakers, what emerges is not sim­ ply an ugly display of individuals and groups mobilized by lobbyist-run groups such as FreedomWorks and Americans for Prosperity.
 On the contrary, more than health care reform is under attack.
-What is truly under attack is any artifact of a democ­ ratic society that is at odds with a fiee-market fiindamentalism and the dominant financial and economic interests that benefit from it.
+What is truly under attack is any artifact of a democ­ ratic society that is at odds with a fiee-market fiindamentalism and the dominant financial and economic interests that benefit from it.</p>

-Politics takes many forms, but central to it is the need for individuals, groups, and social movements to be able to translate individual problems into public con­ cems, to have informed opinions, and to create spaces where power is held account­ able.
+<p>Politics takes many forms, but central to it is the need for individuals, groups,
+and social movements to be able to translate individual problems into public con­ cems, to have informed opinions, and to create spaces where power is held account­ able.
 The town hall fiascos are important, but they are only symptomatic of a larg­